-1. Emergency exclusion if the student's conduct presents a clear threat to the physical safety of self, or others, or is so extremely disruptive as to make temporary removal necessary to preserve the rights of other students to pursue an education; Short-term suspension by the principal for up to
+1. Emergency exclusion if the student's conduct presents a clear threat to the physical safety of self, or others, or is so extremely disruptive as to make temporary removal necessary to preserve the rights of other students to pursue an education;

-- Short-term suspension by the principal for up to five (5) school days as provided in OPS Policy 5105; - Participation in and successful completion of a district substance use screening by a qualified community provider or community counselor at the discretion of District or school administration; and/or - 4.
+- Short-term suspension by the principal for up to five (5) school days as provided in OPS Policy 5105; - 3.
+Participation in and successful completion of a district substance use screening by a qualified community provider or community counselor at the discretion of District or school administration; and/or - 4.
 Suspension or exclusion from extracurricular and/ or co-curricular activities in accordance with the provisions of OPS Policy 5104.